ecalder6/azure-gaming/README.md

 This project allows you to stream steam games through Azure cloud with only a few clicks!
 There is virtually no setup involved.
 In fact, you never have to login to the VM!
 The development of this project is heavily inspired by this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

+The automated setup first deploys an Azure NV6 VM with an Nvidia M60 video card and configures the Custom Script Extension to run the setup script.
+The setup script configures everything that's needed to run steam games on the VM, such as installing the Nvidia driver, connecting to ZeroTier VPN, and setting up auto login for Windows.

 ## Disclaimer
 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
 If you encounter an issue, please submit it on GitHub.

 ## Do this first
 1. Sign up for an [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
-You need a paid subscription as I don't think the free account grants you access to GPU VMs.
+You need a paid subscription as the free account grants you access to GPU VMs.
 2. Sign up for an account on [zero tier VPN](https://www.zerotier.com/) and create a network.
 Make sure the network is set to **public**.
 Note down the network id.
 3. Download and install zero tier VPN on your local machine.
 Join the network using the network ID noted in the previous step. **Make sure your local machine connect to the network BEFORE the VM does!**